-The culmination of all Elkeim’s research is the HPES™.
+The culmination of all Elkiem’s research is the HPES™.
 The HPES™ is our way of explaining the specific circumstances that trigger improved performance in human beings.

-The Education Tool is an on-line training resource to learn key concepts regarding the HPESTM and to assist with education of the HPES™ concepts in an on-line environment.
+The Education Tool is a web-based training resource to learn key concepts regarding the HPESTM and to assist with education of the HPES™ philosophy in an on-line environment.

-The Next Two Moves: The key outputs of the Diagnostic Tool are 2 actions that will result in the most dramatic performance improvement across the organization.
+Identify The Next Two Moves to improve a team’s performance.
+The key outputs of the Diagnostic Tool are two actions that will result in the most dramatic performance improvement across the organisation.
 Why only two?
 Experience has taught us that the fewer the moves, the more likely they are to be fully implemented and so provide a greater likelihood of success.

 Our research into high performing individuals encompasses one-on-one interviews with many of the world’s pre-eminent thinkers, scientists, physicians, sports people, academics, religious leaders and artists.
 Many are famous, others are well known only to those within their own field – but all are highly accomplished.